 By accepting you will be accessing a service provided by a third-party external to https://www.naturalplaygrounds.com/

-I still have a hard time figuring out how teachers get children to really understand snow in the abstract inside a classroom.
-Same with oceans, or farms, or exploring, or about birds and bears, and apples, and spiders.
+I couldn’t figure out how teachers get children inside a classroom to really understand about snow, or farming, or map skills, or weather, or water, or about birds and bears, and apples, and spiders.

-Wouldn’t it be a whole lot easier to understand spiders by discovering a web spun between two flower stalks and watching a spider catching insects?
-Or understand the weather by actually being outside witnessing the wind and watching the clouds roll by?
+Wouldn't it be a whole lot easier to understand spiders by discovering a web spun between two stalks of weeds and watching a spider catching insects?
+Or understand the weather by actually being outside witnessing the wind, sun, clouds, temperature variations, and watching the clouds roll by?

 I couldn't understand how you can really teach about water without seeing it in its natural setting.
 How would you understand that a rivulet is creating its meandering path only in response to gravity's pull and the softness of the materials around it?
 Or how would you understand time without seeing a shadow move in response to the earth changing its position with the sun?

-If we could just create various outdoor settings that provided opportunities where these units could be more easily taught, wouldn’t it make a teacher’s job easier?
+Wouldn't it make a teacher's job easier if we could just create various outdoor settings that provided opportunities where these units could be more easily taught?Then all teachers would have to do, is find ways to make kids curious so they’d practically teach themselves!

-Once our staff started thinking about it, it was really easy to incorporates simple machines, for instance, as play features.
-On one 2 acre playground behind an elementary school was a huge boulder mostly buried in the ground, but that became the sun, and at the appropriately scaled distance away, we placed smaller boulder and rock planets in their proper positions.
+Simple machines, such as a lever (think seesaw), can easily be play features.
+Or on one playground behind an elementary school was a huge boulder mostly buried in the ground, but that became the sun, and at the appropriately scaled distances away, smaller boulders representing the planets were placed in their proper positions.

-We love going into classrooms.
 Teachers do a phenomenal job of making their classrooms vibrant learning spaces, and they spend lots of time organizing things just so to make their teaching easier and learning quicker.
-Things are hanging from the ceiling and popping out from the walls, the windowsills are covered with plants, and there’s an aquarium sitting on a cabinet.
-It’s almost too much stimulus.

-But then we step outside, usually to a playground full of wood chips, faded plastic equipment, some of it lying on its side, and tired old play features that got boring to the kids long time ago, and we wonder why teachers haven’t seen the potential of their outside space to make both learning and play a lot easier and a whole lot more fun.
+But then we step outside, usually to a playground full of wood chips, faded plastic equipment, d tired old play features that got boring to the kids long time ago.
+All in all, most of the outdoor spaces are pretty depressing, so it’s no wonder teachers haven't seen the potential of their outside space to make both learning and play a lot easier and a whole lot more fun.

-But if somehow we can turn this around and teachers can begin recognizing that nature is really the ultimate teacher, and that almost everything they want for their children can be more easily accomplished outside in the right setting, then we might see a major shift in the design and implementation of playgrounds, and Natural Playgrounds may play a much bigger role in a child’s education.
+But if somehow we can turn this around so teachers start recognizing that nature is really the ultimate teacher, and that almost everything they want for their children can be more easily accomplished outside in the right setting, then we might see a major shift in the design and implementation of playgrounds, and Natural Playgrounds may play a much bigger role in a child's education.

 We recently finished a Natural Playground design for a large Head Start facility on a native American reservation in South Dakota.
 The chief of the tribe had declared a state of emergency for both the Native American language and customs and traditions, and wanted the playground for about 150 children to address the problem.